danruod/BERTPhylo/README.md

   python eval.py  --model_name bertphylo --batch_size 64 --suffix test
   ```

 to reproduce results for novelty detection and taxonomic classification on the PlantSeqs dataset.
+The expected runtime of this command is 1 hour using an Nvidia A40 GPU (50 GB), 10 cores of a Intel(R) Xeon(R) Platinum 8358 CPU @ 2.60GHz, and 128 GB of RAM.

 After executing the above code, you can get the outputs at `/results/bertphylo`, where `test.xlsx` contains the source data of all tables in the manuscript, `confusion_matrix`, `ood_scores`, and `pr_roc` folders contain the source data required for Fig. 4b, Fig. 5, Fig. S1-S5 in the manuscript.

 ## File Structure